How employer branding can help you find trainees

 - Have there been trainees there before and how did they like it?

 To build an employer brand that will win over trainees, you need to take some employer branding steps.
-The trainee search will be a lot easier if applicants can already answer most of their questions during the research process.
+The trainee search will be much easier if applicants can already answer most of their questions during the research.
 With high-quality content, you control how positive these answers turn out to be.

 If you want to take your apprentice search to the next level, the following employer branding ideas are must-haves:

 - Videos or testimonials from employees talking about everyday work life

 - Job ads directly on your website

 - Comprehensive information and valuable content about you as an employer on your website

 - Entries in the usual job portals